bkiers/Liqp/README.md

 A Java implmentation of the [Liquid templating engine](http://liquidmarkup.org/) backed up by an ANTLR grammar.

-Clone this project and create a JAR file through the `jar` task defined in the Ant build file, or download a [prebuilt JAR file](https://github.com/bkiers/Liqp/blob/master/Liqp-0.5.jar)
+Clone, or checkout this project, and create a JAR file through the `jar` task defined in the Ant build file, or download a [prebuilt JAR file](https://github.com/bkiers/Liqp/blob/master/Liqp-0.5.jar)

 This library can be used for 2  purposes: